DRHSART

 Stage Two: "The Collage"

-Once the students have finished with the overall design of the pose and symbols to be used, they are to create the collage surface on which the stencils will be sprayed.
+Once the students have finished with the overall design of the pose to be used, they are to create the collage surface on which the stencils will be sprayed.
 This process is not to be treated arbitrarily, but instead should involve the careful and considerate curation of typography and images that will bring deeper meaning to the stenciled images.
 Excellent works of art will contain conceptual meaning in the collage, supporting the graphic portraits that sit upon their surface.
 The collages will be created through the layering of newspaper, magazine, found paper scraps, and stenciled or printed patterns.

 Stage Three: Cutting the Stencils